100 Notable alumni of

 Biography

 Hugo Münsterberg was a German-American psychologist.
 He was one of the pioneers in applied psychology, extending his research and theories to industrial/organizational (I/O), legal, medical, clinical, educational and business settings.
 Münsterberg experienced immense turmoil with the outbreak of the First World War.
-Torn between his loyalty to the United States and his homeland, he often defended Germany's actions, attracting highly contrasting reactions.
+Torn between his loyalty to the United States and his homeland, he often defended Germany's wartime actions, and was ostracized at Harvard.

 Born in